Plate-Tonic/platetonic-part-b/README.md

 The key features will include:

-- **Fill Text**: Allows the user to enter their email address, password, first and last name.
+- **Fill Text**: Allows the user to enter their name, email address and password.
 - **Submit button**: Will allow user to submit their details to create an account if email address is not in use.
 - **Hyperlink**: If a user has an account already or notices that the email address has been used already, they can redirect themselves to the login page to attempt to log in or direct themselves to the forgot password page.